Artist reference: Philip Toledano

 Anna Gaskell does not only use photography to contribute to her story telling she also utilised simple drawings to chapter her images which I intend to imitate in my own work

-Artist Case Study: Vinca Petersen
+Artist Reference: Vinca Petersen

 Vinca Petersen is a British photographer and artist.
 Her photography book No System documents her life in the 1990s travelling around Europe with sound systems, putting on free parties.
 Her pictures began as a visual diary, documenting her leaving home at seventeen, moving into a London squat and becoming involved in the free party scene that grew across Europe in the 1990s.
 In the UK, free parties grew out of the rave explosion of 1989 when crowds of up to twenty-five thousand people would gather in the English countryside for illegal all-night events fuelled by MDMA and techno music.
 Petersen had become involved in this scene while still in her teens in London.
 They wandered through France, Spain, Portugal, Italy, the Netherlands and Germany, banding together with other sound systems to put on huge parties in remote countryside locations in the summer, then separating to seek out smaller, more urban venues, such as empty warehouses, when the weather got colder.
 The resulting pictures are intimate and warm, celebrating the travellers without romanticizing them.
 Petersen shows the damage as well as the highs of drug use, the litter and destruction the travellers left, as well as the euphoria of their parties.